ClusterHQ/flocker/CONTRIBUTING.rst

 5. Think hard about whether the code is good or bad.

-6. Leave comments on the github PR page about any of these areas where you find problems.
+6. Leave comments on the GitHub PR page about any of these areas where you find problems.

-7. Leave a comment on the github PR page explicitly approving or rejecting the change.
+7. Leave a comment on the GitHub PR page explicitly approving or rejecting the change.
    If you accept the PR and no final changes are required then use the GitHub merge button to merge the branch.
    If you accept the PR but changes are needed move it to the *Review Passed* column in Waffle or change its label from ``review`` to ``approved``.
    If you do not accept the PR move it to the *In Progress* column in Waffle or change its label from ``review`` to ``in progress``.